Garden Route Highlights + Addo with HotSpots2C

 It was a quick visit, but we tasted some good wines, including a Cape Ruby Port, that I loved and bought a bottle of.

-I arrived in Cape Town in the beginning of the evening feeling so happy for having had the opportunity to visit one of the most beautiful parts of South Africa and also get an extra dose of adrenaline!
+I arrived in Cape Town at the beginning of the evening feeling so happy for having had the opportunity to visit one of the most beautiful parts of South Africa and also get an extra dose of adrenaline!

 This 5-Day Garden Route Highlights + Addo trip created memories that will last forever!